gortaina/workout/100DaysOfMLCode/Readme.md

 #100DaysOfMLCode #100DaysOfCode

 ## Day 17/102 -  15/10/2019 - Tuesday
 Doctor says that I had a burnout crisis, must stay 10 days in house, but a can do coding for fun.
 Happy end 0/ I think, 🤪
 #100DaysOfMLCode #100DaysOfCode

 ## Day 16/102 -  14/10/2019 - Monday
 My boss doesn't let me programming.
-WHAT!😱😱
+WHAT!😱😱 <br>
-He said programming is not welcome there, that I should be service desk only(my contract doesn't have that) It´s affected me deeply, I had a crisis attack.
-I´ll need a Doctor. :🥺😥
+He said programming is not welcome there, <br>
+that I should be service desk only(my contract doesn't have that) <br>
+It´s affected me deeply, I had a crisis attack. <br>
+I´ll need a Doctor. 🥺😥  <br>
 #100DaysOfMLCode #100DaysOfCode

 ## Day 15/101 -  13/10/2019 - Sunday- afternoon